 This Wonderful layout is expertly designed to test every speck of your game.

 The Druids course has hosted the prestigious Irish Open no less than four times.

-Colin Montgomerie right in his spell of European dominance claimed two victories and one runner up trophy as well as Spaniard Sergio Garcia also a notable victor on the incredible course.
+Colin Montgomerie right in his spell of European dominance claimed two victories and one runner up trophy and Spaniard Sergio Garcia also a notable victor on the incredible course.
 The course has also been used for the Seve Trophy, a Biannual event from 2000 to 2013 in which teams from Great Britain and Ireland competed between teams from continental Europe in non-Ryder-Cup years.
-2002 was the year of Druids Glen and a famous Great Britain and Ireland win.
+2002 was the year of Druids Glen, and a famous Great Britain and Ireland win.

 Druids Glen’s Own Amen Corner.

 The course’s very own Amen Corner arrives just after the turn and is between holes 12 and 14.
 This houses some of the very best holes of the course and some of the finest in continental Europe.

 The 12th Hole is just a stunning Par 3.
 Set in the glen which gives the course its name, This three-shot hole is played from an elevated tee to a green protected by a wandering stream and with Druids Altar in full view, which is a preserved, stone altar of pre-Christian worship.

 Club selection is vital on this 174 Yard hole that does play downhill.
 Too short and you will be certain to find the water.
 Too long and you will be presented with a swift putt down to the cup all leading back to the hazards.
 The 12th Hole is one you will certainly have your camera at the ready for.